I live in Tornado Alley.

 Have I mentioned that?

 Have I ever mentioned I’ve lived here lifelong and am yet to grow accustomed to boiling skies in ominous shades of icky, greenish gray?
 Storms are taken seriously in this neck o’ the woods!
 The very first time I tried this recipe, a tornado producing storm hit my area.
 Halfway through the baking time, local sirens screamed their alert!

-Well, what’s a Bread Believer to do?
+Well, what’s a girl to do?

 Yank the cake!

 That poor cake got slapped from hot oven to cool stove top in lightening (pun intended) speed, the Mascats were (gently…sort of) stuffed into their carriers and we bolted for the tornado shelter to ride out the storm.

 I don’t recommend adding a dash of straight line winds with spin-off funnel clouds to your usual baking routine.
 And yet I can attest that if those storms should occur, this cake will still perform beautifully!
 Although the pears might be sloshed askew; oh my, it’ll taste so comforting and soothe the frayed nerves of unpredictable weather!

 Recipe-wise, the Kamut yields a milder, sweeter flavor to this cake than, say, a Hard Red Wheat would.
 Kamut also has a unique nutritional profile with fair amounts of manganese and iron and a higher protein content than wheat.

 May there ever be sunny, blue skies on all your baking days!